*** Warning, this post has a lot of pictures ***

 People lived here a gazillion years ago.
-They, like everyone else, had jobs, concerns, love, and hobbies.
+They, like everyone else, had jobs, concerns, loves, and hobbies.
 They no doubt needed to finish the chores before running off to play or go swimming with their friends.
-There were certainly plenty of busy kitchens in the evenings as people scurried about getting things ready for their dinner parties in one of the most important centers in the known world.
+There were almost certainly plenty of busy kitchens in the evenings as people scurried about getting things ready for their dinner parties in one of the most important centers in the known world.
 People walked the very same pathways we were walking now, only thousands of years ago!
-So cool!
+Cool!

 History geek over here.
 Can you tell?

 Oh man!
 Things just got better and better as we climbed higher and higher.
-And well before the top, I could overhear a guide telling her party of two how the amphitheater we were looking at wasn’t actually that old; it had been built in Roman times.
-Basically, yesterday!
+And well before the top, I could overhear a guide telling her party of two how the amphitheater we were looking at wasn’t actually that old; it had only been built in Roman times.
+Basically yesterday!